-A Vessel who is in doubt whether or not an approach to the harbour is safe should abort before coming within 0.75 Nautical miles of Larne 1 buoy.
-For ferries this distance may be reduced to 0.3Nmls, provided all manoeuvring aids are fully operational.
-After this point a vessel will find itself committed to the channel until clear of Larne 3 buoy
+A vessel which is in doubt whether or not an approach to the harbour is safe should abort before coming within 0.5 Nautical miles of No. 1 buoy; 0.75 Nm in the event of strong Northerly winds.
+For ferries this distance may be reduced to 0.3 Nm, provided all manoeuvring aids are fully operational.
+After this point a vessel will find itself committed to the channel until clear of No. 4 beacon.

 A vessel which finds itself unable to berth can abort the berthing at any stage of the manoeuvre.
-It is up to the Pilot/PEC holder to decide the best cause of action.
+It is up to the Pilot/PEC holder to decide the best course of action.